-Examples of on-demand courses include courses which are prerecorded and available 24/7, (anytime, anywhere), magazine articles, prerecorded tours and podcasts.
+Examples of on-demand courses include courses which are prerecorded and available 24/7, (anytime, anywhere), magazine articles, prerecorded tours and

-Course Delivery Format Options Distance learning courses may be offered through various delivery methods, used alone or in combination.
-The course may use a single medium (for example, a podcast with a workbook.
+Course Delivery Format Options

+Distance learning courses may be offered use a single medium (for example, a podcast with a workbook.

-The only providers authorized to offer AIA CES distance education are AIA components, passport, professional, external architecture firm, and platform providers.
-Other CES provider types are not eligible to offer AIA CES distance learning.
+The only providers authorized to offer AIA CES distance education are AIA external architecture firm, and platform providers.
+Other CES provider types are not eligible to offer AIA CES distance

-Live webinars where instructor is present to answer question quizzes are not required.

-When registering a formerly face-to-face course as a distance education course, use the same title but add DE (for distance education) to the end of the title.
-(Example: Cake Baking to Cake Baking-DE).

-In a distance education course, you will need to add additional course content to lengthen your course.
-For more information on registering a course please see the Course Registration section of the manual, or the Resources section of CES Discovery.
+- Live webinars where instructor is present to answer question quizzes are not required. - When registering a formerly face-to-face course as a distance education course, use the same title but add DE (for distance education) to the end of the title.
+(Example: Cake Baking to Cake Baking-DE) - In a distance education course, you will need to add additional course content to lengthen your course.
+For more information on registering a course please see the Course Registration section of the manual, or the Continuing Education Provider Resources section of aia.org.